Unfortunately, VLOOKUP isn't built to perform a research to the left. But there are two techniques to solve the problem.

 To return the population based on the country code, you simply use the VLOOKUP function.
 But if we want to return the name of the country, which is on the left of the ID, the VLOOKUP function is not the way to solve the problem.

-Method 1: The XLOOKUP function do the job easily
+Method 1: The XLOOKUP function does the job easily

 If you work with Excel Online or Excel 365, the easiest way to return a column on the left of the column of research is to use the XLOOKUP function.